Contract Redlining: A Guide to Smarter Negotiation

 - Reliable Redlines: Sirion flags risks and suggests redlines with plain-language explanations, helping legal teams efficiently assess issues while preserving context across clauses.

-- Streamlined Redlining Process: Sirion breaks down complex clauses, addresses specific issues within each, and offers a tailored dashboard with risk scores for a scalable, efficient redlining process.
+- Streamlined Redlining Process: Sirion breaks down complex clauses, addresses specific issues within each, and offers a tailored dashboard with risk scores for a scalable, efficient contract redlining process.

 Seamless Collaboration